 We understand nontraditional students—working parents, late bloomers, career changers—have obligations beyond school.
 As a university that's student driven for driven students, you'll attend classes in a flexible learning environment with schedules designed to fit your life.

-With the freedom to take classes online, on your terms, you have the opportunity meet academic requirements without sacrificing personal or professional duties.
+With the freedom to take classes online, on your terms, you have the opportunity to meet academic requirements without sacrificing personal or professional duties.

 We Believe in Surrounding You With Faculty and Advisors Dedicated to Your Success